wp-plugins/listly/readme.txt

 = Can I search a list? =

-Yes, you can search and filter and paginate within the matching items
+Yes, you can search, filter & paginate within the matching items.

 = Can I tell where my list is embedded? =

-Yes, we track how many views each list sees on each domain where it's embedded (and where people voted).
+Yes, Listly tracks how many views each list sees on each domain where it's embedded (and where people voted).

-Click on the total view count and that will open a lightbox and display all the view metrics.
+Click on the total view count and that will open a lightbox and display all the view metrics broken down by domain.

-You can click on URL in that list and take you to the blog post.
+You can click on URL in that list and take you to the blog post URL.

 = Can I turn off voting and letting people add to my list? =

-Yes, its a pro feature
+Yes, its a pro feature.

 = Can I see who's voted? =